Kong/docs.konghq.com/app/konnect/reference/konnect-api.md

 {% endnavtab %}
 {% endnavtabs %}

-This time, you get get an `HTTP 200` response code and the control plane information.
+This time, you should get an `HTTP 200` response code and the control plane information.